This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Old Tucson offers historian-guided studio tours, Wild West entertainment, authentic Southwestern BBQ, and shopping for everyone.

-You can watch live action stunt shows, musicals, and there’s vintage rides for the kids.
+You can watch live-action stunt shows, a gunfight, and musicals, and there are vintage rides for the kids.

 You probably need longer than the two hours I had available to take in all this Tucson attraction has to offer – especially for the wild west movie buffs!